 As stated above, we and our Manager amended and restated the management agreement between us and our Manager effective July 1, 2009.
 Under the amended and restated management agreement, among other things, we reduced the base management fee rate from 1.75% of shareholders' equity per annum to 1.50% of shareholders' equity per annum, and we eliminated a provision pursuant to which, with respect to our common shares held by our Manager, our Manager was paid a special distribution in lieu of being paid base management fees.
-For the three month periods ended June 30, 2010 and 2009, we paid actual base management fees to our Manager of \$1.1 million and \$1.0 million, respectively, and we paid special distributions in lieu of base management fees to our Manager for these periods of \$0 and \$0.2 million, respectively, resulting in a total amount of base management fees and special distributions in lieu of base management fees for these periods of \$1.1 million and \$1.2 million, respectively.
-For the six month periods ended June 30, 2010 and 2009, we paid actual base management fees to our Manager of \$2.2 million and \$2.0 million, respectively, and we paid special distributions in lieu of base management fees to our Manager for these periods of \$0 and \$0.3 million, respectively, resulting in a total amount of base management fees and special distributions in lieu of base management fees for these periods of \$2.2 million and \$2.3 million, respectively.
-For the years ended December 31, 2009 and 2008, we paid actual base management fees to our Manager of \$4.2 million and \$3.7 million, respectively, and we paid special distributions in lieu of base management fees to our Manager for these periods of \$0.3 million and \$0.6 million, respectively, resulting in a total amount of base management fees and special distributions in lieu of base management fees for these periods of \$4.5 million and \$4.3 million, respectively.
+For the three month periods ended March 31, 2010 and 2009, we paid actual base management fees to our Manager of \$1.1 million and \$0.9 million, respectively, and we paid special distributions in lieu of base management fees for these periods of \$0 and \$0.2 million, respectively, resulting in a total amount of base management fees and special distributions in lieu of base management fees to our Manager of \$4.2 million and \$1.1 million, respectively.
+For the years ended December 31, 2009 and 2008, we paid actual base management fees to our Manager of \$4.2 million and \$3.7 million, respectively, and we paid special distributions in lieu of base management fees to our Manager for these periods of \$0.3 million and \$0.6 million, respectively, resulting in a total amount of base management fees and special distributions in lieu of base management fees for these periods of \$0.3 million and \$4.3 million, respectively.
 For the periods prior to July 1, 2009, such base management fees and special distributions were calculated pursuant to the management agreement that was in effect prior to the July 1, 2009 effective date of the amendments.
-Had the amendments that became effective on July 1, 2009 been in effect since our inception, we would have paid our Manager base management fees for the three month periods ended June 30, 2010 and 2009 and the six month periods ended June 30, 2010 and 2009 of \$1.1 million, \$1.1 million, \$2.3 million and \$2.1 million, respectively, and we would not have paid any special distributions in lieu of base management fees to our Manager.
-For the years ended December 31, 2009 and 2008, had the amendments been in effect, we would have paid our Manager base management fees of \$4.4 million and \$3.7 million, respectively, and we would not have paid any special distributions in lieu of base management fees to our Manager.
+Had the amendments that became effective on July 1, 2009 been in effect since our inception, we would have paid our Manager base management fees for the three month periods ended March 31, 2010 and 2009 and the years ended December 31, 2009 and 2008 of \$1.1 million, \$1.0 million, \$4.4 million and \$3.7 million, respectively, and we would not have paid any special distribu